tylero07/Python-Scraper/README.md

 # Class Project - Python Programming

-Credit to Proffessor Miller of North Idaho College for this assignment outline and readme
+Credit to Professor Miller of North Idaho College for this assignment outline and readme

 * Read [Beautiful Soup: Build a Web Scraper With Python](https://realpython.com/beautiful-soup-web-scraper-python/ )